SamEdgemon/Baseball/index.md

 - Accessing and querying data
 - Exploring and preparing raw datasets for analytics
 - Analyzing and visualizing results
-- Turning findings into clear insights and stories
+- Turning findings into actionable insights and data stories

-You’ll get hands-on practice using tools such as **SAS, SQL, Python, and R**, working with real sports datasets and real-world workflows.

-Along the way, you’ll gain hands-on experience with tools used every day by analysts and data scientists, including **SAS**, **SQL**, **Python**, and **R**.
+Along the way, you’ll gain hands-on experience with tools used every day by analysts and data scientists, including **SAS**, **SQL**, **Python**, and **R** while working with real sports datasets and real-world workflows.

 ---

 ## Blog Posts

-A series of blogs will be introduced regarding each sport and will follow
+A series of blogs will be introduced regarding each sport and will reference the history of the game, data extracts from actual sports data,
 - The history, context, and key figures of the game
 - Datasets built from real sports data
 - Exercises using SQL, SAS, Python, or R